redips789/redips789.github.io/docs/spring-certification/Spring-Data-Management-JDBC-Transaction.md

 public class AppConfig {}
 ```

-Components registered when the **@EnableTransactionManagement** annotation is used are:
+Components registered when the `@EnableTransactionManagement` annotation is used are:
-- **TransactionInterceptor**.
-Intercepts calls to @Transactional methods creating new
+- `TransactionInterceptor`.
+Intercepts calls to `@Transactional` methods creating new
   transactions as necessary etc.
 - **A JDK Proxy or AspectJ advice.**.
 This advice intercepts methods annotated with
-  @Transactional (or methods that are located in a class annotated with @Transactional).
+  `@Transactional` (or methods that are located in a class annotated with `@Transactional`).

-**@EnableTransactionManagement**  and \<tx:annotation-driven\/> only looks for @Transactional on beans in the same application context they are defined in.
-This means that, if you put annotation driven configuration in a WebApplicationContext for a DispatcherServlet, it only checks for @Transactional beans in your controllers, and not your services.
+`@EnableTransactionManagement`  and \<tx:annotation-driven\/> only looks for `@Transactional` on beans in the same application context they are defined in.
+This means that, if you put annotation driven configuration in a `WebApplicationContext` for a `DispatcherServlet`, it only checks for `@Transactional` beans in your controllers, and not your services.
 ## How does transaction propagation work?

 Transaction propagation determines the way an existing transaction is used when the method is invoked.
-- MANDATORY.
+- `MANDATORY`.
 There must be an existing transaction when the method is invoked, or an exception will be thrown
-- NESTED.
+- `NESTED`.
 Executes in a nested transaction if a transaction exists, otherwise a new transaction will be created.
 This transaction propagation mode is not implemented in all transaction managers
-- NEVER.
+- `NEVER`.
 Method is executed outside of a transaction.
 Throws exception if a transaction exists
-- NOT_SUPPORTED.
+- `NOT_SUPPORTED`.
 Method is executed outside of a transaction.
 Suspends any existing transaction
-- REQUIRED (**DEFAULT**).
+- `REQUIRED` (**DEFAULT**).
 Method will be executed in the current transaction.
 If no transaction exists, one will be created
-- REQUIRES_NEW.
+- `REQUIRES_NEW`.
 Creates a new transaction in which the method will be executed.
 Suspends any existing transaction

-- SUPPORTS.
+- `SUPPORTS`.
 Method will be executed in the current transaction, if one exists, or outside of a transaction if one does not exist

 ## What happens if one @Transactional annotated method is calling another @Transactional annotated method  inside a same object instance?